JuliaTelnaya/JuliaTelnaya/README.md

 ### Hi there 👋 I'm Julia Berezina.

-Fell in love with programming at age 14.
+I fell in love with programming at age 14.

 My stack as **data analyst**: python, pandas, numpy, scipy, scikit-learn, matplotlib